chankrrn/WRO-FE-YBR/mech/mech_README.md

   </tr>
 </table>

-Version 3 is the current final mechanical platform.
+Version 3 is the final current mechanical platform.

-Unlike the transition from V1 to V2, V3 involved a more complete redesign and rebuild of the vehicle.
+Unlike the smaller transition from V1 to V2, V3 involved a more complete redesign and physical rebuild.
+The motor drive gear was reduced again from 21 teeth to **16 teeth**, increasing the final external reduction to 1.75:1.

-Major changes included:

-- reducing the motor drive gear again from 21 teeth to **16 teeth**,
-- strengthening the rear structure,
-- adding additional structural pillars,
-- creating the final LiDAR / IMU mounting system,
-- integrating the additional XL4015 tray,
-- revising component placement,
-- and adding the rear wing / handling structure.
+The rear structure was reinforced with additional pillars, the component layout was revised and new structures were created for the LiDAR / IMU, XL4015 converter and rear handling wing.

 ---

-## 3.4.1 Final Drivetrain Change
+### 3.4.1 Final Drivetrain Change

 The final external drivetrain is: